MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-system-state-and-bare-metal.md

     > [!NOTE]
     > You can't reduce the replica volume size to less than 15 GB.
 DPM doesn't calculate the size of BMR data source but assumes 30 GB for all servers.
 Admins should change the value as per the size of BMR backups expected on their environments.
 The size of a BMR backup can be roughly calculated as the sum of used space on all critical volumes: Critical volumes = Boot Volume + System Volume + Volume hosting system state data such as AD.
 Process System state backup

--   If you move from system state protection to BMR protection, BMR protection will require less space on the **recovery point volume.** However, the extra space on the volume is not reclaimed.
+-   If you move from system state protection to BMR protection, BMR protection will require less space on the **recovery point volume.** However, the extra space on the volume isn't reclaimed.
 You can shrink the volume size manually from the **Modify Disk Allocation** page of the **Modify Protection Group Wizard** or using the Get-DatasourceDiskAllocation and Set-DatasourceDiskAllocation cmdlets.

     If you move from system state protection to BMR protection, BMR protection will require more space on the **replica volume**.
 The volume will be extended automatically.
 If you want to change the default space allocations, you can use Modify-DiskAllocation.

--   If you move from BMR protection to system state protection you'll need more space on the recovery point volume.
+-   If you move from BMR protection to system state protection, you'll need more space on the recovery point volume.
 DPM might try to automatically grow the volume.
-If there is insufficient space in the storage pool, an error will be issued.
+If there's insufficient space in the storage pool, an error will be issued.

     If you move from BMR protection to system state protection, you'll need space on the protected computer because system state protection first writes the replica to the local computer and then transfers it to the DPM server

 ## Before you start

 1.  **Deploy DPM**: Verify DPM is deployed correctly.
-If you haven't see:
+If you haven't, see:

     -   System requirements for DPM